DangerCove/dangercove.com/source/_posts/2013-03-29-coucou-for-easy-network-access.markdown

 While its already pretty easy to find these services in Finder, wouldn't it be awesome if you could do this from your menu bar?
 Or connect to web servers, SSH, printers, see who's in and even create your own services?
 That's when you need coucou!

 <div class="thumbnail">
-{% img /images/adventures/coucou/screenshots/coucou-indicator.jpg "Coucou sits in your menu bar" %}
+{% img /images/adventures/coucou/screenshots/coucou-indicator.jpg Coucou sits in your menu bar %}
 <div class="caption">
 Coucou is out of your way but easy to reach
 </div>